ksnavely/serly/README.md

 serly
 =====

-serly is an OTP application which serves up TLS TCP sockets to a callback function.
+serly is an OTP application which serves up TLS/SSL TCP sockets to a callback function.
 The application config, serly.config, details which port and x509 certificate/key to use for the created sockets.

 This application is pretty new so it may not handle all socket closing/error modes perfectly.

+The opened socket also uses the following options:
+  - `{mode, binary}`: received packets are delivered as binary
+  - `{reuseaddr, true}`: many workers will reuse the socket
+  - `{active, false}`: the callback function must use ssl:recv to receive packet data

 Build
 -----